P ≠ RP Proof

 L is a nonrecursively enumerable (non-RE or non-Turing-recognizable) language [1], since it is undecidable

-whether or not an eventual result 1 from a computer program occurs in polynomial
+whether or not an eventual result 1 from a computer program occurs

-time [19], besides the undecidability
+besides the undecidability even whether just

-even whether just it halts for some input [4].
+it halts for some input [4].

 (Note: The undecidability of the language L does NOT